 Different types of paprika will give the chops different flavor, so feel free to experiment with hot, mild, bittersweet, and even smoked paprika to mix things up.
-I particularly like to use smoked paprika (pimenton ahumado) here, a favorite Spanish spice made from mild chiles dried by smoking for an intense and delicious smoked flavor; it adds a subtle smoky note without a smoker!
+A nice addition to this recipe is the use of smoked paprika (pimenton ahumado), a favorite Spanish spice made from mild chiles dried by smoking for an intense and delicious smoked flavor; it adds a subtle smoky note without a smoker!

 - 4 pork chops

 - 1 teaspoon paprika

 - 1/2 teaspoon freshly ground black pepper

 - 2 tablespoons vegetable or canola oil

 - Rinse the pork chops and pat them thoroughly dry with paper towels.

 - In a small bowl combine the paprika, salt, and pepper.

 - Sprinkle both sides of all the pork chops evenly with the spice mixture.
 Set aside the chops while you prepare the pan.

 - Heat a large frying pan over medium-high heat.
 Once the surface of the pan is hot, add the oil and heat until the oil shimmers.
 Add the pork chops – they should make a bright sizzling sound immediately upon touching the pan; if they don't, take them out and let the pan and oil get a bit hotter.
 Reduce the heat to medium and cook the chops, undisturbed, until they're well browned and they release from the pan of their own accord, about 4 minutes.
 Turn and repeat on the other side.